 DO OR DON’T

 The most important question, though, is whether you, as a first-time buyer, should take out one of these loans.
 That’s tough to answer, because here is where the math gets tricky, and it depends greatly on your financial situation.
 This loan money is not “yours,” and it is not equity in your home – it is very clearly the second mortgage.
 As always a suitably qualified trained professions mortgage or financial advisor should be able to guide and offer advice on what decision suits you.
+If you are looking for a quick cash loan, you may find it’s worth checking this site out to compare them.

 One thing that is clear is that, whether this is a good or a bad policy (or both), it is also no coincidence that this is coming directly before B.C. provincial election – an election that could be fought and won over the issue of housing affordability.
 Nobody is disputing that whatever else this policy is, it is also a vote grab.